Getting to Know Paul Wallace

 It was in 2006.
 I initially worked at Scott Carver Architects in Sydney on commercial and multi-unit residential projects.
 Our first baby was born in 2007, and as we had no family around us, my wife and I both wanted to ‘be around’.
 I wanted to work four days per week, so I moved to JDH Architects where they offered this flexibility.
 I worked on education projects, which was such an eye-opener.
 The budgets were tight, the sites large, the codes complicated, but the value of good design was far-reaching. feedback from students and teachers was amazing – they were blown away, and would come up to us and say ‘wow, I didn’t think it would be this good’.
 Synthesising the challenges of these projects into a successful design solution that effects so many people was something I hadn’t experienced before.

 So after working in the education sector I realised I wanted to work on event bigger projects that impact on more people, where I could make a big change.
-I went to work with Weston Williamson (a big UK based infrastructure company), setting up a Sydney office for them.
-I worked on a series of large infrastructure projects with them, collaborating with large firms such as Hassell and Tzannes.
+I went to work with Weston Williamson (a big UK based infrastructure company) on a series of large infrastructure projects, collaborating with large firms such as Hassell and Tzannes.
 I was there for two years, then just over a year ago I started at DesignInc working on similar large transport and infrastructure projects.
 I seem to have quite quickly become an expert in this sector, though I still feel quite fresh.

 I like being challenged, getting out of my comfort zone.
 When I am made to think about new projects, that’s when I get excited.Paul Wallace, Principal, DesignInc Sydney